ngrok/ngrok-docs/docs/k8s/crds.md

 **Origin** - `https://example.org` or `http://example.org:80` or `tcp://127.0.0.1:80`

-- When using the origin format you are defining the protocol, domain and port.
+- When using the origin format you are defining the protocol, domain and port
-- When no port is present and scheme is https or http the port will be inferred.
+- When no port is present and scheme is https or http the port will be inferred
-  - For `https` port will be `443`.
+  - For `https` port will be `443`
-  - For `http` port will be `80`.
+  - For `http` port will be `80`

 **Domain** - `example.org`

 - This is only allowed for https and http endpoints.
-For tcp and tls endpoints host and port is required.
+For tcp and tls endpoints host and port is required
-- When using the domain format you are only defining the host.
+- When using the domain format you are only defining the host
-- Scheme will default to `http`.
+- Scheme will default to `http`
-- Port will default to `80`.
+- Port will default to `80`

 **Scheme** (shorthand) - `https://`

-- This only works for `https` and `http`.
+- This only works for `https` and `http`
-- For `tcp` and `tls` host and port is required.
+- For `tcp` and `tls` host and port is required
-- When using scheme you are defining the protocol and the port will be inferred on the local host.
+- When using scheme you are defining the protocol and the port will be inferred on the local host
-  - For `https` port will be `443`.
+  - For `https` port will be `443`
-  - For `http` port will be `80`.
+  - For `http` port will be `80`
-  - Host will be localhost.
+  - Host will be localhost

 **Port** (shorthand) - `8080`

-- When using port you are defining the port on the local host that will receive traffic.
+- When using port you are defining the port on the local host that will receive traffic
-- Scheme will default to `http`.
+- Scheme will default to `http`
-- Host will default to `localhost`.
+- Host will default to `localhost`

 ### TrafficPolicyCfg

+Configuration for a traffic policy that may be provided inline or via a reference to an `NgrokTrafficPolicy` resource in the Kubernetes cluster.
 See [policy configuration](https://ngrok.com/docs/traffic-policy/) for traffic policy configuration options

 | Field     | Type                          | Required | Description                                                                                                         |
 | --------- | ----------------------------- | -------- | ------------------------------------------------------------------------------------------------------------------- |